Sadrita404/Nano-Deck/Journal.md

 ---
 title: Nano Deck
-description:
+description:  It's a Cheap Cyber Deck that uses the raspberry pi zero 2 w with a 5inch Display along with a small keyboard this is also a rechargeable cyber deck called Nano Deck
 created_at: "2026-09-18"
-Total Time Spent :
+Total Time Spent : 5.3hr

 ---